tuzig/www.tuzig.com/content/pages/about.md

 ![benny smiling](/images/benny.png)
 > TL;DR:
 >
-> I am a hacker pythonista who groks
+> I am a pythonista that groks
 > agile development and the importance of automated testing and documentation.

 I'm a 1969 Vintage Benny from the Daon family.
 I lives in Tel-Aviv with my wife and two daughters: Noya